-FD (AIM:FDP.L, ESM:FDP.I) announces that its Kx Systems division has acquired the rights to PyQ from Enlightenment Research LLC.
+FD (AIM:FDP.L, ESM:FDP.I) announces that its KX division has acquired the rights to PyQ from Enlightenment Research LLC.
 PyQ, or Python for kdb+, is a set of software components that simplifies the running of a Python interpreter embedded in a kdb+ server.

 PyQ functions as an extension to kdb+ and features zero-copy sharing of data between Python and the q programming language, as well as a means to call Python functions from q and q functions from Python.
 For a Python programmer, PyQ gives them direct access to data in kdb+ without the need to program in q.
 For a q programmer, PyQ offers easy access to the numerous computational and visualization libraries available for Python.